Biotope restoration and species protection

 Here are some examples of biotope restoration projects for key species:

-Sea trout: Participated in the ReTrout project to reintroduce sea trout by stocking roe in restored tributaries to the river Vindelälven.
+Sea trout: Vattenfall has participated in the ReTrout project to reintroduce sea trout by stocking roe in restored tributaries to the river Vindelälven.
+Vattenfall provides the project with roe from the fishfarm in Norrfors.

 Kestrels and bats: In 2023, Vattenfall Hydro Germany was awarded a certificate for species protection on buildings by Kulturbund, an acknowledged nature conservation association, honouring our actions for the protection of kestrels and bats at our Hohenwarte and Eichicht sites.